Shortened Olympic torch relay starts for Beijing Games

 BEIJING (AP) — The three-day torch relay for the Beijing Olympics, shortened considerably because of concerns about the coronavirus, started Wednesday with an 80-year-old former speedskater carrying the flame.

-The relay opened at the Olympic Foreign Park.
+The relay opened at the Olympic Forest Park.
 Luo Zhihuan, the country’s first internationally competitive speedskater, ran the first leg.

 The torch will be carried through the three Olympics zones, starting with downtown Beijing before heading to Yanqing district and finally Zhangjiakou in neighboring Hebei Province.